Results Through Rehabilitation & Research

 The goal of Burke’s Orthopedic Rehabilitation Program is to return you home ready to resume an active, productive lifestyle following orthopedic injury or surgery.
 Most of our patients return home within one or two weeks.
-We serve adolescent through elderly patients with diagnoses such as joint arthroplasty, knee replacement, hip resurfacing, lower extremity fracture, and multiple traumas.
+We serve adolescent through elderly patients with diagnoses such as unilateral and bilateral knee replacements, unilateral and bilateral hip replacements, hip resurfacing, lower extremity fracture, and multiple traumas.

 The interdisciplinary rehabilitation team (see below) consists of you and your family or caregiver, and medical, nursing and other rehabilitation specialists.
 Led by Nomeda Balcetis, M.D., Bento Mascarenhas, M.D., Karen Pechman, M.D., or Sudhir Vaidya, M.D., the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
 In close collaboration, the team designs and implements your treatment program.
 The doctor monitors the overall team process and outcome.

 Throughout your treatment, the entire team meets formally once per week to discuss your progress.
 Family members and caregivers are encouraged to attend and participate in treatment sessions and patient care as appropriate.
 You will receive ongoing training from each discipline throughout your stay in order to achieve your goals.

 The Orthopedic Program philosophy is that comprehensive rehabilitation can best be achieved through an interdisciplinary team approach.
 The core team consists of: